marlonfrank30/f5-journeys/README.md

 ```

 ## f5-journeys modified installation
-7) apply all the other yaml files inside the config directory and check for the pods and services
+7) After applying the yaml files inside the config directory pleaes check for the pods' statuses and their respectively services (listeners)
 ```

-kubectl apply -f /f5-journeys/* kubect get pods -A kubect get svc
+kubect get pods -A
+kubect get svc
 ```